Tourism in Tibet

-Tourism has recently emerged as a pivotal driver of economic development in Tibet.
+Tourism in the China-controlled Tibet Autonomous Region has recently emerged as a pivotal driver of economic development.
 In 2015, the region attracted over 20 million visitors, generating an annual tourism revenue of 28 billion RMB.
 This represented over 25% of Tibet's GDP and contributed more than 20% to the region's overall economic growth.
 However, the influx of tourists has adversely impacted the region's ecological environment, as well as Tibetan culture and traditions.
 In response, initiatives have been implemented to safeguard local businesses and support the development of tourism infrastructure.

 Industrial development

 After the completion of the Qinghai–Tibet Railway in July 2006, tourism in Tibet grew rapidly.
 That year, Tibet attracted over 2.5 million tourists, including 150,000 international visitors.
 By 2007, the number of visitors had increased to approximately 4 million.
 However, the 2008 Tibetan unrest led to the closure of tourist sites and attractions between March and June, causing visits to decline to 2.25 million that year.

 Between January and June 2009, over 2.7 million tourists visited Tibet, three times the number from the same period in 2008, generating 2.29 billion RMB in local revenue.
 In 2010, Tibet welcomed 6.85 million domestic and international tourists, generating tourism revenues of 7.14 billion RMB, or 14 percent of its GDP.
 Between January and November 2012, Tibet set a record with 10 million visitors, surpassing the 8.69 million recorded in 2011.
 In 2015, the number of tourists surpassed 20 million for the first time.
 By 2023, Tibet set a new record with 55 million visitors, 15 times the region's local population.